This Gluten-Free Apple Cobbler with Oat Flour Biscuits is the perfect dessert cobbler for fall. Gluten-free, vegan.

 Instructions

 - Preheat the oven to 400 degrees Fahrenheit.
-Spray a 10-inch casserole/baking dish with cooking spray.
+Spray a 2 ½ quart or similar sized baking dish with cooking spray or grease with vegan butter.

 - While the filling is baking, prepare the biscuits.
 Combine the white rice flour, oat flour, cane sugar, baking powder, and salt in a medium bowl.
 Whisk until ingredients are evenly incorporated.

-- When the apple filling is ready and biscuit dough has chilled, use a tablespoon to drop 6-7 rounds of biscuit dough on top of filling.
-I like to loosely shape into rounds.
+- When the apple filling is ready, remove it from the oven and stir the apples.
+Use a heaping tablespoon to drop 6-7 rounds of biscuit dough on top of filling.
+I like to loosely shape it into rounds with my hands and carefully place it on top of the filling.
 This will not completely cover the filling.

-- Cool apple cobbler for about 10 minutes before serving.
-Serve warm or at room temperature with vanilla ice cream.
+- Allow the cobbler to sit for at least 5 minutes before serving.
+Serve warm with vanilla ice cream.

 Kim